Not Your Grandma's Sherry—Delicious Food Pairings With Dry Sherry

 Reflections from A special glass-sided Sherry barrel.
 This way, visitors can see the protective yeast, known as flor, on top of the wine.

-My favorite way to enjoy a refreshing glass of Fino, whether it is en rama or not, is with some salted marcona almonds, lightly fried food and a selection of interesting, but not too strong cheeses, such as aged Manchego or Tetilla, a light, creamy cheese.
+My favorite way to enjoy a refreshing glass of Fino, whether it is en Rama or not, is with salted Marcona almonds, lightly fried food, and a selection of interesting but not too strong cheeses, such as aged Manchego or Tetilla, a light, creamy cheese.
+As for Manzanilla, I enjoy it best with fresh seafood, especially shellfish like briny oysters, clams, and mussels.

 La Guita Manzanilla is what I enjoyed with the steamed clam dish